This is a space for all things that inspire us and we hope will inspire you too. Have something you'd like us to cover or try? Just contact us!

 I have talked about hydrangea so much on here and my Instagram and it is because I truly find them to be the most abundant and show stopping shrub.
 They are definitely, in my opinion, the best perennial shrub.
 Again, there are so many varieties but the 3 main broad types of hydrangea are: Hydrangea arborescens, Hydrangea paniculata, and Hydrangea macrophylla.
 Hydrangea arborescens are the big white ball hydrangea, Hydrangea paniculata are the hydrangea with a more conical shaped bloom, and Hydrangea macrophylla are the blue, pink, and purple varieties with the darker green leaves.
 In our climate I prefer the first two varieties.

 My favourite Hydrangea arborescens is called ‘Incrediball’ by Proven Winners.
 It produces tons of white blooms but has fairly strong stems.
 The one downside to Hydrangea arborescens is that their blooms get very heavy so they can flop later in the season or with a heavy rain.
 My favourite hydrangea of all is a type of Hydrangea paniculata called ‘Little Lime’.
 It is a dwarf variety that grows to be about 3’0″ x3’0″ and has tons of white blooms in the summer.
 In the fall they change to soft pink and green, then dark pink and then dry out to be brown and they look beautiful dried on the stems all winter.
 The images above are of a mass of ‘Little Lime’ that I planted at my sister’s house – it is beautiful all year round!
-The non-dwarf variety of this is called ‘Limelight’ which gets to be about 6’+ tall.
+The non-dwarf variety of this is called ‘Limelight’ which gets to be about 6’+ tall and there is an even smaller variety called ‘Bobo’.
 These 3 varieties are reliable and my personal choices but there are so many other to explore if you are looking to add hydrangea to your property.

 Boxwood is a great material for creating low hedges in a garden.
 It should always be planted or a row or a sculpted cluster.
 It is a broadleaf evergreen so it looks the same all throughout the year which is why it is such a staple.
 Boxwood is tolerant of some shade but prefers full sun conditions and when nicely pruned it just gives a complete and polished look to a garden.
 When you look it up online it will talk about it reaching heights of 20’+, another day I will talk about the sizing of plants and how these size estimates can be misleading when dealing with maintained plants, but in general I visualize boxwood being trimmed annually to be kept at about 2′-4′ in height.